Efk3/angular-block/README.md

 ## Usage

-You can block the application or an element manually, by promise and by observable.
+You can block the application or an element manually, by subscription, by promise and by observable.

 If the target is not specified then the `ApplicationRef` will be used as target and the blocker component will be appended to the `document.body`.